thesephist/yolo/README.md

 ## Rules!

-1. No modifying `README.md` or this rules section, down to the `<hr/>`
 1. No spamming, advertising, or simply deleting other people's work
 1. No potential security issues -- e.g. no random third-party scripts
-1. Please try not to hide/move this rules notice or the contributors section below :) but you're free to improve it!
+1. Please try not to hide/move this rules section or the contributors section below :) but you're free to improve it!

 You can see much more on the actual site ^^